I think the future of computers and its marketing strategies have three big chapters; The Touch, cloud, and virtual reality.

 Microsoft makes touch screens.
 Its computers are close to tablets and evolve in that direction.

 Apple puts touch in their keyboard.
 They have created the "Touch Bar" that substitutes the keys function.
 Makes the trackpad huge and gives it more functionality.
-It was gestures and gives you the feeling of a click.
+It has gestures and Force Touch that gives you the feeling of a click.

 Laptops and desktops will become more specialized and expensive products for some tasks and some professions.

 Phones and tablets are becoming more powerful and useful.
 They evolve faster than computers.
 They are substituting them in many fields.

 Time horizon: Now

 Chips are evolving slower each time.
 Mid and long-term innovation will not come from computation power.
 Software and the Cloud could be the new frontier.